(~kqr) a@xkqr.org *

 Egōmet

-I like applying my wide array of experiences to find existing solutions to tough problems.
+I don't mind getting my hands dirty, and my wide array of experiences helps me quickly find existing solutions to tough problems.
 I also like throwing out previously unquestioned assumptions in order to find novel solutions that work even better.

 I absorb knowledge like a sponge and I solve things like sodium stearate.
 (Incidentally, I also ensure my macros are hygienic.)